britishlibrary/peripleo/Configuration-Guide.md

 }
 ```
 # Advanced Example
-A fully-featured `peripleo.config.json` might look like this:
+A fully-featured `peripleo.config.json` file might look like this:
 ```json
 {
   "initial_bounds": [-7.9, 49.5, 2.2, 59.4],